DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Upgrade to a new version

 1. Find the [datadog-forwarder (if you didn't rename it)](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=forwarder) CloudFormation stack.
 If you installed the forwarder as part of the [Datadog AWS integration stack](https://github.com/Datadog/cloudformation-template/tree/master/aws), make sure to update the nested forwarder stack instead of the root stack.
+1. Find the actual forwarder Lambda function from the CloudFormation stack's "Resources" tab, navigate to its configuration page.
+Note down the value of the tag `dd_forwarder_version`, e.g., `3.3.0`, in case you run into issues with the new version and need to rollback.
 1. Update the stack using template `https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml`.
 You can also replace `latest` with a specific version, e.g., `3.0.2.yaml`, if needed.
 Make sure to review the change sets before applying the update.

 ### Upgrade an older version to +3.0.0